The tale of House #265 is woven of love and builds a bridge between cultures

 “We have truly loved the experience and been humbled by the love and joy shown to us by Pao Pam, her children and especially her mum,” Orla says.

-“VBC is a very special charity organisation that incorporates a wonderful balance of allowing you to be involved and connect emotionally, physically, spiritually, as well as financially, which is a rare combination.”
+“VBC is a very special charity organization that incorporates a wonderful balance of allowing you to be involved and connect emotionally, physically, spiritually, as well as financially, which is a rare combination.”